yivo/integer-inheritance/README.md

   class Publication < Post
   end

-  # Add to initializers or in some script that does not reload (this adds support for reloading in development mode.
-See ActionDispatch::Reloader):
+  # Add to initializers or to some script that is not reloaded:
+  # (this adds support for reloading in development mode.
+See ActionDispatch::Reloader)
   IntegerInheritance.describe do

     # Use full class name here (only strings!)